“What happened to the child I once knew?”

 You might wonder, “How do I get them there?”
 The answer is to seek therapy to help you and your child connect and understand each other.

 As a therapist with training and personal experience working with adolescents, I can help your child deal with the challenges of being an adolescent – part way between being a child and a young adult.
-I will provide a space where your child can express their feelings and frustrations.

 At the same time, I will work with you to learn ways to set limits, be direct, not give in, and have honest conversations.
 Your child often has value in what they say; it’s the way they say it that’s concerning.

-The first step in receiving help for you and your child to navigate adolescence is to call me and set an appointment.
 Every child is different.
 Let’s all work together to develop goals for you and your child.
 Please call to set up your free consultation.